-Well, I suppose you could make these for an adult party too.
-Anyway, La Jolla Girl requested Spider-Man cupcakes for her preschool birthday party.
+Well, I suppose you could make Spider-Man cupcakes for an adult party too.
+Anyway, my daughter requested Spider-Man cupcakes for her preschool birthday party.
 Because her birthday is so close to Easter and we happen to be extraordinarily busy at the moment, I needed an easy design.
 Normally, I would have practiced and researched.
 Not so, this time around.
 I think these Spider-Man cupcakes were good enough, however, and easy to do.

 Cupcakes: We opted for vanilla cupcakes.

 Red Frosting: A pure red frosting is extremely difficult to create so feel good about settling for an orange-red.

 Black Frosting: Also extremely difficult to make.
 I used a Wilton Sparkle Gel in black which was a serious time saver.
 One tube lasted 24 cupcakes with some left over.
 In fact, I took a Wilton cake decorating class and the teacher always bought her black icing for decorating purposes.
 You could also make a chocolate frosting and then add in black food coloring to darken it a little, if this much black frosting isn’t your thing (which usually is my beef with black).

 Sugar sheet (or white frosting): Plain white frosting works, but in real life a white Wilton Sugar Sheet looks better.

 Black food marker: For drawing eyes on the Spider-Man cupcakes.

 1. Draw the eyes on the sugar sheet with the black food marker.
 Let me tell you that we had quite a dilemma about how big, what shape, etc. along with my husband launching into why Spider-Man’s eyes are different shapes in certain cartoons.
 In the end, we couldn’t decide so you’ll see down below that there are many different shapes.
 Go with a shape you like at about 1″ long.